Definition: Isocapnic Respiratory Training

 To execute conditioning stimulus focused on the respiratory system while controlling systemic carbon dioxide levels.

-Your energy levels and fatigue resistance is greatly influenced by the fitness of your respiratory system.
+Your energy levels and fatigue resistance are greatly influenced by the fitness of your breathing muscles and the overall the fitness of your respiratory system.
+Measuring peak inspiratory flow can be an effective way to gauge improvements in your respiratory function.
 If your respiratory system is susceptible to early fatigue or you preemptively tire your respiratory system before entering the field of play, your performance will suffer, especially if your respiratory system is not well conditioned.
-Here is a great research paper written for the Journal of Applied Physiology (Dempsey et al., 1992), that clearly shows this result.
-Makes sense when you think about it that isocapnic respiratory training can help improve these aspects of human physiology(7).

 1. Ganzit, G. P., Scarzella, F., Cravero, M., Tarozzo, C., & Beratto, L. (2019).
 Evaluation of the effects of respiratory training on functional aerobic capacity in young soccer players.
 Medicina Dello Sport, 72(4).